Manual Machining

 deflection

-The unintended repositioning or bending movement of a drill due to mechanical force.
-Deflection of a drill can cause poor hole location and inaccurate hole dimensions.
+The unintended movement or deviation of a tool due to the application of mechanical force.
+Deflection of a tool can cause inaccurate dimensions.

 depth of cut